No-code automation platform Tonkean raises $24M from Lightspeed – TechCrunch

 The company frames its tech as “human-in-the-loop robotic process automation,” essentially using its no-code platform to allow the people completing tasks manually to create the automation processes for letting bots take over.
 The visual drag-and-drop workflow of creating these processes seems to be a big selling point.
 New customers can also shop around for functionality via templates added by other customers.

-RPA has been a hot area in recent years with players like Automation Anywhere and UIPath achieving sky high private valuations.
+RPA has been a hot area in recent years, with players like Automation Anywhere and UIPath achieving sky-high private valuations.
 As the big players in the space focus on courting bigger and bigger clients, Tonkean’s tighter focus on streamlining workflows for operations teams could give them an inroad, even as they look to scale during uncertain times.